Caliu-Data/serverless-duckdb/README.md

 # Serverless DuckDB Medallion ETL in Azure

-This repository contains `ducksrvls`, a Python-based ETL system that implements a medallion (Bronze → Silver → Gold) architecture on top of DuckDB, Azure Data Lake Storage, Soda, and Splink.
-It is designed to be configuration-driven, easy to operate, and cloud-friendly.
+This repository contains `ducksrvls`, a Python-based ETL system that implements a medallion architecture on top of DuckDB, Azure Data Lake Storage using Azure Functions.
+It is designed to be configuration-driven and easy to operate.

 ## Key Features